 Preview Your Document

 Use the “Print Preview” feature to see how your document will look on paper.
-This feature can help you catch any formatting issues that might not be obvious on the screen.
+This feature often reveals formatting problems that might stay hidden on the screen.

 Use Section Breaks Wisely